tradecloud/tradecloud-docs-api-v2/authentication.md

 ## Refreshing a token

-Access token will expire after 1 hour, refresh token after 24 hours.
+An access token will expire after 1 hour, a refresh token after 24 hours.
-If access token expires you have either to log in again or use the refresh token.
+When your access token expires you have either to log in again or use the refresh token.
-If refresh token expires you have to log in again.
+If your refresh token expires you have to log in again.

-To refresh token:
-Make http call to `/refresh` endpoint using Refresh-Token header:
+You can refresh your access token by placing an HTTP request to `/authentication/_refresh`, using the Refresh-Token header:
 ```text
 // Example request method and URI
 GET https://api.accp.tradecloud1.com/v2/authentication/_refresh